gatling/gatling/src/docs/content/reference/install/cloud/private-locations/private-packages/index.md

 The server is accessible on port 8080 by default when a repository is configured.
 The following **optional server configuration** with the default settings is provided for your reference.

+If you intend to put some reverse proxy in front of it, you can use the `/info` path as a healthcheck URL.

 ```bash
 control-plane {
   repository {